Acupuncture

 Who is it suitable for?

 Acupuncture can be used on anyone who does not have an aversion or phobia of needles.
-However, both acupuncture and cupping are not advisable for anyone with a bleeding disorder, on blood thinning medication or allergy to any of the materials involved (metal, silicone or plastic).
+However, acupuncture is not advisable for anyone with a bleeding disorder, on blood thinning medication or allergy to the materials involved (stainless steel / metal).

 What if I don’t like needles?